watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    npm install
    ```

-   > **Note**: In some cases the `root` user will be assigned ownership of your user's `.config` folder.
+   > **Note**: In some cases, the `root` user will be assigned ownership of your user's `.config` folder.
 If this happens, run the following command to return ownership to `adminfabmedical` and then try `npm install` again:

    ```bash
    sudo chown -R $USER:$(id -gn $USER) /home/adminfabmedical/.config